mannemrenuka/DNN-based-correction/README.md

 CSV_to_Contour_GridWise_KS -- To get corrected ATBs from the DNN outputs for test data.\
 MA_Contours -- To smooth the corrected ATBs using the optimum radius value for test data.\
 DTWDist_Performance --  Obtain DTW distance between the corrected and ground truth ATBs for test data.\
+histogram_analysis -- Generates the kernel desity estimates of the slopes of the intensity differences for predicted, corrected and ground truth ATBs.